raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 that the server does support DSO, but does not support the particular operation the client requested.
-A server implementing DSO MUST NOT return DSONOTIMP for a DSO Keepalive request message because the Keepalive TLV is mandatory to implement, but in the future if a client attempts to establish a DSO Session using a newly-defined response-requiring DSO TLV that the server does not understand, that would result in a DSONOTIMP response.
+A server implementing DSO MUST NOT return DSONOTIMP for a DSO Keepalive request message, because the Keepalive TLV is mandatory to implement, but in the future if a client attempts to establish a DSO Session using a response-requiring DSO request message using a newly-defined DSO-TYPE that the server does not understand, that would result in a DSONOTIMP response.
 If the server returns DSONOTIMP then a DSO Session is not considered established, but the client is permitted to continue